Showing posts with label religion. Show all posts

 He also said that life can only be understood backward, but it has to be lived forward.
 In Buddhism, we learn that we do what we do because of our learned experience: the emotions, judgments, cravings, and attachments that form our ego-mind.
 This is the past that for most people not only explains their current lives but controls their future.
 Only if one frees oneself from the past, from the intervention of the ego-mind, can one move forward in a way which is one’s best interest, free of the burden of the past.

-The last point I will make in this comparison is that Kierkegaard says that one begins the spiritual path complex and then becomes more and more simple.
+The last point I will make in this comparison is that Kierkegaard says that as one begins the spiritual path it is complex and then becomes more and more simple.
 That is the experience I have found in my Buddhist practice.
 As the practice deepens, as my connection with my true Buddha nature deepens, life becomes more simple because I am not pulled this way and that by the past, by my ego-mind.
 Instead, I know that life is just the way it is.
 There is no obsession with future; only the present moment is real.
 And I know I will be safe regardless what life throws my way because I have returned home, and will always return home, to my true Buddha nature.

 And so how sad, how proof-positive of the fallen nature of man (including the men of organized religion) that instead of focusing on these universal truths and the fact that all religions at their core teach the same thing … and that we thus are all one … man and organized religion has used religion as a divisive instrument, a way to control their followers and gain and maintain power by creating an us v them world view.
 How opposite of true spirituality is this!
 How perverse and dark.
 Our religious leaders are an obstacle to our spiritual growth, not the light they should be.